-- (a) any network charge relating to the supply, but not sale, of energy to a customer's supply address is not an additional retail charge (whether or not the network charge is bundled in the retailer's tariff); - (b) without limiting paragraph (a), any charge the retailer may impose as a direct pass through of a distribution tariff, excluded service charge for electricity, ancillary reference tariff for gas or other charge imposed on the retailer by a distributor for connection to, or use of, the distributor's distribution system is not an additional retail charge; and - (c) any amount payable by a customer to a retailer for the customer's breach of their energy contract, whether under an agreed damages term or otherwise, is not an additional retail charge. - (4) If a residential customer pays the retailer's bill and that payment is dishonoured or reversed through fault of the residential customer, resulting in the retailer incurring a fee, the retailer may recover that fee from the residential customer. - (5) Application of this clause to standard retail contracts
+- (a) any network charge relating to the supply, but not sale, of energy to a customer's supply address is not an additional retail charge (whether or not the network charge is bundled in the retailer's tariff); - (b) without limiting paragraph (a), any charge the retailer may impose as a direct pass through of a distribution tariff, standard control or alternative control service charge for electricity excluded service charge for electricity, ancillary reference tariff for gas or other charge imposed on the retailer by a distributor for connection to, or use of, the distributor's distribution system is not an additional retail charge; and c) any amount payable by a customer to a retailer for the customer's breach of their energy-customer retail contract, whether under an agreed damages term or otherwise, is not an additional retail charge.

+(4) If a residential customer pays the retailer's bill and that payment is dishonoured or reversed through fault of the residential customer, resulting in the retailer incurring a fee, the retailer may recover that fee from the residential customer.